For years I have followed Jen Schmidt on her blog, Balancing Beauty, and Bedlam.

 She feels like a dear friend, even though we have yet to meet IRL (in real life).
 Maybe someday!

-The cornerstone of Jen’s blog has always be one of true, often messy, authentic, hospitality.
+The cornerstone of Jen’s blog has always been one of true, often messy, authentic, hospitality.

 When I heard she was writing a book and a Bible study I couldn’t wait to apply for the launch team!